 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2017) Very limited P. falciparum and P. vivax malaria risk may exist from June through October in El Faiyûm governorate (no indigenous cases reported since 1998).
+WHO—International Travel and Health (current online update, Country List)(2018) Very limited malaria risk due to P. falciparum and P. vivax may exist from June through October in El Faiyûm Governorate.
+No indigenous cases have been reported since 1998.

 - Recommended prevention: none